 Our dentists can help you get your child back to sleep.
 Her unique training in nursing, sleep apnea and dentistry allows her to evaluate your child’s airways and oral development.
 Often, Dr. Robin Khan or Dr. Melissa Nensel can evaluate how shifting the teeth with orthodontics can improve their sleep.
-She can offer your kids a sleep apnea solution, such as the Myobrace® and myofunctional orthodontic appliance systems, as these are intended to prevent further health issues.
+They can offer your kids a sleep apnea solution, such as the Myobrace® and myofunctional orthodontic appliance systems, as these are intended to prevent further health issues.
 Dr. Hoefs of Craniofacial Pain Center also consults with our pediatric cases to help your child improve air flow and resolve restless sleep patterns.

 Here are some signs of sleep apnea for kids and ways our dentists may treat it.

 According to the American Sleep Apnea Association (ASAA), as many as 4 percent of children have sleep apnea, and one in every four children with ADHD may have a form of obstructive sleep apnea.
 These children are often between the ages of 2 and 8 and suffer from things like bed-wetting, sleepwalking, disruptive behavior and even problems with growth and metabolism.

 Fortunately, there are multiple signs for children with sleep apnea.
 Here are some of the most common, according to an article in the National Journal of Maxillofacial Surgery:

 - Chronic mouth breathing during sleep

 - Frequently changing sleep positions, or a preference to sleep upright